lucianhu/tutorialSVcalling/README.md

 ### **2. Upstream DNA analysis**
 Minimap2 is a powerful sequence alignment application that can compare DNA or mRNA sequences to a huge reference library.
 Typical use cases include: (1) mapping PacBio or Oxford Nanopore genomic reads to the human genome; (2) finding overlaps between long reads with error rate up to ~15%; (3) splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA reads against a reference genome; (4) aligning Illumina single- or paired-end reads; (5) assembly-to-assembly alignment; (6) full-genome alignment between two closely related species with divergence below ~15%.

 Minimap2 is 10x quicker than common long-read mappers such as BLASR, BWA-MEM, NGMLR, and GMAP for 10kb noisy read sequences.
 On simulated long reads, it is more accurate and generates physiologically relevant alignment suitable for downstream analysis.
 Minimap2 is 3x faster than BWA-MEM and Bowtie2 for >100bp Illumina short reads and twice (2x) as accurate on simulated data.
-The minimap2 article or the preprint include detailed evaluations.
+The minimap2 articles or the preprint include detailed evaluations.

 ```bash
 # Install Minimap2